-Your physician may have decided that food allergy testing is in your best interest to better guide you on diet to improve or even alleviate your symptoms by identifying foods that you are allergic to.
+Your provider may have decided that food allergy testing is in your best interest to better guide you on diet to improve or even alleviate your symptoms by identifying foods that you are allergic to.
 By identifying potential food allergens, diet changes can be made to improve our physical and mental health.

 What to Expect